LizBailey75/DEAR-Reader/README.md

   <a name = 'questions'></a>
   ## Questions / Contact Details
-  This app can be found on the github page at (https://github.com/LizBailey75).
+  This app can be found on the github page at (https://lizbailey75.github.io/DEAR-Reader/).
-  LizBailey75
+  DEAR-Reader

   If you have any questions or need to contact me about this app, I can be reached on Github or by email at [Collaboration](Collaboration)